 Please refer to the main article on glioblastoma for a broad discussion on this tumour.

-The main challenge in discrimination between intracranial cystic lesions is to differentiate benign inflammatory cystic lesions (as cerebral abscess) from malignant cystic lesions (as cystic metastasis and cystic glioma) which have totally different management.
+The main challenge in discrimination between intracranial cystic lesions is to differentiate benign inflammatory cystic lesions (e.g. cerebral abscess) from malignant cystic lesions (e.g. cystic metastasis and cystic glioma) which have very different managements.

 - T1: homogeneously hypointense

 - T1 C+ (Gd): enhancing margin and soft tissue component

 - T2: hyperintense